itspriddle/dotfiles/README.markdown

 for pathogen, `vim/bundle/`.
 A Makefile is included to update plugins and their helptags.

-Where it makes sense, settings are kept in `vim/plugin/settings/`.
-I might merge these back into `vimrc` at some point.

 ## Installation

 Before installing, backup `~/.vim`, `~/.vimrc` and `~/.gvimrc`